Application to the LEDE program involves 3 steps:

 Application begins with completion of the LEDE Supplemental Application.
 Based upon review by faculty, the applicant will be recommended to apply either Autumn Quarter or Spring Quarter.
 The Supplemental Application will collect information about the applicant’s teaching and formal/informal teacher leadership experiences.
 Those teachers with significant teacher leadership experience will be recommended for an Autumn Quarter start.

 After recommendation by faculty, the applicant will complete a formal application to the program, which requires documentation to be sent to both the UW Graduate School and the UW Bothell School of Educational Studies-LEDE Program.

 To be admitted to the LEDE program at the University of Washington Bothell, applicants must simultaneously be admitted to the Graduate School of the University of Washington.
 It is very important to submit all application documents by the application deadline.

 Applicants with less formal instructional leadership experience may be qualified to begin during our Spring "Early Start" Quarter.
-Applications for Spring can be accepted up to March 18th.
+Applications for Spring are due by February 15th.

 Initial application Requirements:

 At least 3 years of experience as a K12 teacher.

 The UW Graduate School requires a bachelor's degree from an accredited institution with a 3.0 GPA in the last 90 quarter credits or 60 semester credits of graded upper-division coursework

 Current Washington State Professional Teaching Certification (or equivalent continuing certification).
 Applicants from private schools should show evidence of comparable teaching experience and professional development.

 The Supplemental Online Application Form is available on the Leadership Development of Educators website.
 Submit this form electronically via the LEDE webpage prior to the application deadline to determine which starting quarter is appropriate based on prior experience.
 (Autumn or Spring).